Bituing Walang Ningning: Synopsis

 Emilio and Rosa Mia are a loving couple expecting their first child.
-Rosa Mia is a devout, aspiring singer, who works at cheap bars to earn a living while Emilio is a security guard where Rosa Mia works.
-When the bar owner learns of their relationship and Rosa Mia's pregnancy, a talk show host fires them from the club leaving them jobless and destitute yet optimistic.
+Rosa Mia is a devout, aspiring singer, who sings at a small nightclub to earn a living while Emilio is a security guard in the same club where Rosa Mia works.
+When the club's owner learns of their relationship and Rosa Mia's pregnancy, he fires them from the club leaving them jobless and destitute yet optimistic.

 One night, as Emilio was out seeking employment, Rosa Mia goes into labour.
 With no one around, she runs outside and into the pouring rain to get to the hospital.
 Fortunately, Emilio arrives and sees Rosa Mia struggling, but Rosa Mia already gives birth in the street to a baby girl they name Emilia Rose.

 Emilia Rose becomes a sickly child, developing lung problems which brings her in and out of the hospital.
 Rising medical bills force a desperate Rosa Mia to accept a month-long singing engagement in Cebu, leaving Emilio to care for the baby on his own.
-He brings Emillia Rose with him out on his new job as a security guard in another club.
+He brings Emilia Rose with him out on his new job as a security guard in another club.
 On one occasion, Emilio's boss has him deliver a package to a different club, so he leaves the baby with his acquaintance Adora, a rose seller in the red-light district of Malate.
 Adora agrees to mind the baby for a few minutes, waiting outside the club for Emilio's return.
 Unbeknownst to Adora, Emilio is arrested inside the club because the package turns out to filled with drugs.
 Adora waits all night for Emilio, who never returns, and brings the baby home with her.

 The loss of Emilia Rose and Emilio's imprisonment lead to bitterness and estrangement between Emilio and Rosa Mia.
 Adora has meanwhile grown to love the baby and decides to raise her as her own, calling her Adorina, or "Dorina" for short.
 Meanwhile, with the loss of her child, Rosa Mia throws herself into her music and is discovered by Lauro Calma, a record producer.
 He develops Rosa Mia into a star, asking her not to reveal that she is married and a mother.
 Rosa Mia agrees, and soon rises to fame as the "Sensational Diva".
-Dorina meanwhile grows up to be happily with Adora, and both become avid fans of Rosa Mia.
+Dorina meanwhile grows up to be happy with Adora, and both become avid fans of Rosa Mia.

 Meanwhile, Lavinia, an up-and-coming singer, emerges on the scene.
 Her ambitious mother, Barbara, tells Lavinia to befriend Rosa Mia to boost her popularity.
 Lonely and vulnerable, Rosa Mia takes Lavinia under her wing, seeking a replacement for her lost daughter.
-With Rosa Mia's help, Lavinia also becomes very popular, which is not enough for Barbara who wants Lavinia to be on top.
+With Rosa Mia's help, Lavinia also becomes very popular, which is not enough for Barbara, who wants Lavinia to be on top.
 Barbara connives with Larry Calma, the son of Rosa Mia's manager, Lauro.